P504231/Minesweepergame/README.md

 When users right click on a cell they see something like this ❗
-When users right click on a cell they see something like this alt text
 This way users can remember that they concluded there's a bomb in that cell and should not click it.
 If a user left-clicks on this flagged cell, normal flow should continue.